Maximize Muscle Growth with These 5-30 Rep Hypertrophy Workouts

 How often should 5-30 rep hypertrophy workouts be performed?

-5-30 rep hypertrophy workouts can be performed 3-5 times per week, with at least 48 hours of rest between workouts targeting the same muscle groups.
-It's important to allow for adequate rest and recovery to maximize muscle growth and prevent overtraining.
+Perform these workouts 3-5 times weekly, ensuring 48 hours of rest between sessions targeting the same muscle group to allow recovery and prevent overtraining.